Earth at perihelion – closest to sun – on January 3

 Earth’s orbit affects length of the seasons

 Though not responsible for the seasons, Earth’s closest and farthest points to the sun do affect seasonal lengths.
 When the Earth comes closest to the sun for the year, as we do every year in early January, our world is moving fastest in orbit.
 Earth is rushing along now at almost 19 miles per second (30.3 km/sec), moving about 0.6 miles per second (one km/sec) faster than when Earth is farthest from the sun in early July.
 So the Northern Hemisphere winter and – simultaneously – the Southern Hemisphere summer are the shortest seasons, as Earth rushes from the solstice in December to the equinox in March.

-In the Northern Hemisphere, the summer season (June solstice to September equinox) lasts nearly 5 days longer than our winter season.
-And, of course, the corresponding seasons in the Southern Hemisphere are opposite.
-Southern Hemisphere winter is nearly 5 days longer than Southern Hemisphere summer.
+In the Northern Hemisphere, the summer season (June solstice to September equinox) lasts nearly five days longer than our winter season.
+And this holds true for the corresponding seasons in the Southern Hemisphere, as well.
+And the Southern Hemisphere winter is nearly five days longer than the Southern Hemisphere summer.

 The 30-second YouTube video below illustrates how a planetary body speeds up around perihelion and slows down at aphelion.
 It’s due to Kepler’s second law of planetary motion: a line connecting the sun and a planet sweeps out equal areas in equal times.

 Bottom line: In 2024, Earth’s perihelion, its closest point to the sun, is on January 3, 2024, at 1 UTC.